 - The CDC on how to quit

-If you are experiencing degenerative disc disease, request an appointment with me.
+If you are experiencing degenerative disc disease, schedule an appointment with me.
 I’ll be happy to develop a treatment plan that’s right for you and your situation.